digital-cargo/good-practice-truck-preadvice/README.md

 **TransportMovement**

-- To indicate an incoming truck with shipments to the carrier/GHA, the forwarder has to create a TransportMovement.
-- The [arrivalLocation](https://onerecord.iata.org/ns/cargo#arrivalLocation) must link to the carrier´s / GHA´s gate.
+- To indicate an incoming truck with shipments to the carrier / GHA, the forwarder has to create a TransportMovement with an [arrivalLocation](https://onerecord.iata.org/ns/cargo#arrivalLocation) that MUST link to the carrier´s / GHA´s gate.
-- Carrier/GHA have to subscribe on that location, if the location is provided by the trucker, so they get notified whenever a truck is planned for this destination.
+- If the location is provided by the trucker, then the carrier / GHA has to subscribe to the location so they get notified whenever a truck is planned to arrive at the specified location.
 - The [transportIdentifier](https://onerecord.iata.org/ns/cargo#transportIdentifier) can be created according to the requirements and conventions of the trucking company and does not have to follow use case specific rules.
-- To share the scheduled and/or estimated time of arrival at the carrier / GHA, at least one MovementTimes object must be embedded in the transportMovement.
+- To share the scheduled and / or estimated time of arrival at the carrier / GHA, at least one MovementTimes object must be embedded in the transportMovement.
 - The direction for the estimated arrival must be "INBOUND".
 As this is an essential part of the use case, the use of this data field is mandatory for this use case.
 - The movementTimeType must be set according to the nature of the MovementTime, "ESTIMATED" or "SCHEDULED"
-- TBD - The movementMilestone ?????
+- It has not yet been decided on how the [movementMilestone](https://onerecord.iata.org/ns/cargo/index-en.html#movementMilestone) should be used.
 - The movementTimestamp provides the arrival timestamp for this MovementTimeType.
-- One or more movementTimes can be embedded, updated movementTimes are simply appended to the previous movementTimes.
-(CHECK?????)
+- One or more movementTimes can be embedded.
+Updated movementTimes are simply appended to the previous movementTimes.
+Todo Hendrik Check if appended or replaced
-Todo Hendrik: Was soll mit "check???" gechecked werden?

 ```json
 {